blaxx/sling-todo/README.md

 In this variant logic which lived largely in JSP scriptlets in the variant/pureJsp branch is moved into backing Classes and Servlets.

+### variant/backingModelsServletsAndHTL

+This branch follows the same model as variant/backingBeansAndServlets but replaces jsp with HTL and standard Java beans with Sling Models.

 ### variant/adaptation

 Much of the logic contained in the backing Classes and Servlets in the variant/backingBeansAndServlets branch is moved